StefanZander/lecture_notes/kg/lecture/marp/owl.md

 ---
 ## Universal Restrictions ($\forall$)

-With existential restrictions, we could *not* say, that **all** relationships of individuals must be to members of a specific class.
+:fa-circle-exclamation: With existential restrictions, we could *not* say, that **all** relationships of individuals must be to members of a specific class.

 ==Universal restrictions== (represented by the symbol ==$\forall$==) describe the set of individuals that, for a _given property_, **only have relationships** to other individuals that are members of a _specific class_.
 - Universal restrictions constrain the relationships along a given property to individuals that are members of a specific class.